 - The distance between the lines

 - The type of base (round or minimal).
 Use minimal (round=0) if you want to print the text face-down.

 - Wether you want the text up (to put it onto a table, etc) or upside-down (e.g. to stick it on a wall)

-If anybody has a picture of an actual print, please publish it via the "post a make" button. - I am curious to see your uses in the wild.
+If you could take a picture of an actual print, please publish it via the "post a make" button. - I am curious to see your uses in the wild.